asmeurer/blog/posts/my-python-debugging-toolbox.md

 execution while maintaining, or in many cases, growing, our high-level understanding of what it does.

+# Tools that come with the standard library

 ## Looking at the code

 This is such a simple method that it hardly even counts.
 The first thing I do